 The most valuable silver dollars today

 Only 1,758 silver dollars were produced by the Mint in its opening run meaning that any coins from that year still around today are highly sought after by collectors.
 There are estimated to still be about 130 still in circulation that would attract a multi-million dollar price tag should they ever come to market.
+One expert estimates that there are between 120 and 130 remaining 1794 “Flowing Hair” coins still in circulation that would attract a multi-million dollar price tag should they ever come to market.

 After the Flowing Hair dollars, the next most collectable silver dollars are the Morgan Dollars and the Peace Dollars.